 For current Mitty students, subsequent class placement is determined by the students' grades in their current course.
 Requests for honors or AP placement must be made through the Math Placement Request Form which will be located on the student portal in late January.
 The due date for completing this form is February 9, 2024 at 3:00 p.m.
 For incoming freshmen, class placement is determined by the challenge exams in April.
 After the challenge exams, requests for advancement beyond Algebra II/Trig can be made to the department chairperson.

 Current freshmen, sophomores, and juniors may take one math course over the summer to advance their math path during their time at Archbishop Mitty High School.
-To request summer advancement in mathematics students in an accelerated/honors class must maintain an A- or better from the first semester through the first quarter of the second semester in the current math class.
-Students in a non-accelerated/college preparatory class must maintain an A for the first semester through the first quarter of the second semester.
-All students who want to be considered must fill out the mathematics Summer Advancement Form by Friday, February 23, 2024 at 3:00 p.m.
+To request summer advancement in mathematics students in an accelerated/honors class must maintain a grade of A- or better through the third quarter.
+Students in a non-accelerated/college preparatory class must maintain a grade of A through the third quarter.
+All students who want to be considered for summer advancement must fill out the Mathematics Summer Advancement Form by Friday, February 21, 2025 at 3:00 p.m.
 Students who do not fill out the form by the deadline will not be considered for advancement.

 This first year course in Algebra covers operations with variables.
 Linear and quadratic equations and inequalities are solved, graphed and used to solve word problems.
 Problem solving skills are emphasized.